ajschumacher/ajschumacher.github.io/20141023-rjstat_lightning/index.md

 -----

 We could change the structure of the CSV data.
 Moving to a wider format might save bytes, as we don't repeat the year for every record.
 Of course this violates the rules of [tidy data](http://vita.had.co.nz/papers/tidy-data.pdf) and can be difficult to work with.
+This is not the direction we want to go.

 -----